tanin47/playfast/README.md

    Typescript support for local dev.
 2. Deployment pipeline to Dokploy, which should be easily adaptable to Render.com and Heroku.
 3. Postgres integration that supports Enum.
+4. [JobRunr](https://github.com/jobrunr/jobrunr), the background job framework, is installed with a job example.
-4. Test frameworks with browser testing.
+5. Test frameworks with browser testing.
 6. Pre-configured scalafmt and scalafix.
 7. (not done yet) Github Actions configuration with sharded tests.